supahgreg/cf-for-k8s/docs/adrs/001-use-kapp-versioned.md

-An update mechanism would be responsible for finding every instance of the secret values: 'my-secret' and 'my-other-secret' and updating them directly in plaintext on the kubernetes resources yaml.
+An update mechanism would be responsible for finding every instance of the secret values: 'my-secret' and 'my-other-secret' and updating them directly in plaintext on the Kubernetes resources YAML.

 #### Secure reference example:
 kind: Secret